instaloader/instaloader/docs/cli-options.rst

    Also **download stories** of each profile that is downloaded.
 Requires :option:`--login`.

+.. option:: --highlights

+   Also **download highlights** of each profile that is downloaded.
+Requires :option:`--login`.

+   .. versionadded:: 4.1

 .. option:: --tagged

    Also download posts where each profile is tagged.